mountain-pass/hooked/_CONFIG.md

 ## `imports:` (optional)

-Specifies a `string[]` of file paths or http endpoints.
+Specifies a `string[]` of file paths or http endpoints, of hooked configuration files.
 These files are (downloaded), loaded and merged into the current running configuration (in order).

-> PROPOSED: For file paths, supports glob pattern matching
+> PROPOSED: File paths support glob pattern matching.

 Example:
 ```yaml